mainVar/AR-Uniry-Vuforia/Documentation/ScriptsDocumentation.md

 UIControler
 -The class that implements the work of the UI (opening and closing the animated interface and making a screenshot (only memory buffer, the transfer of the screenshot comes with the help of another class)

-In project I used (it is Unity Native Gallery Plugin): https://github.com/yasirkula/UnityNativeGallery
+In project I used (Unity Native Gallery Plugin): https://github.com/yasirkula/UnityNativeGallery